 Our perception of difference begins at the cellular level: neurons flip flop between on (+) and off (—).
 The billions of neural connections in our complex nervous system make for countless ‘not quite on’, yet ‘not quite off’ indeterminacy.
-This is like, as chapter 14 puts it, The image that is without substance.
+This feels somewhat like chapter 14’s, The image that is without substance.
 This is called indistinct and shadowy.
 Even so, awareness preferentially notices difference over indeterminacy.
-The Taoist paradigm’s raison d’être is to turn the tables on this preference for difference awareness … A task easier said than done.
+Taoist thought aims to neutralize this bias by turning the tables on this preference for difference awareness … A task easier said than done.

-Perceiving indeterminacy, and related impartiality and similarity, is challenging because emotions inherently choose sides: attraction vs. aversion, good vs. bad, happy vs. sad, pleasure vs. pain, gain vs. loss.
-Chapter 1 notes, These two are the same, but diverge in name as they issue forth.
-Naming things institutionalizes and enshrines this divergence.
-Alas, the cat is out of the bag since we begin naming experiences and things from infancy.
-Why?
+Perceiving indeterminacy and its companion impartiality is challenging because emotions inherently choose sides: attraction vs. aversion, good vs. bad, happy vs. sad, pleasure vs. pain, gain vs. loss.
+Chapter 1 observes, These two are the same, but diverge in name as they issue forth.
+Naming things institutionalizes and enshrines this divergence and since we begin naming things from infancy, the damage is largely done.

-Naming the unnamed imparts the security of knowing.
-Knowing names takes the edge off the unknown.
+Naming things conveys the security of knowing, which takes the edge off the unknown.
 Heck, at least I feel I know something!
 I’ve often thought of this as a false sense of knowing — an illusion.
 Yet, I’ll admit that’s going too far the other way.
 So, to put it more impartially: Names and words deliver neither true nor false knowing.
-The extent of true vs. false lies in the emotional certainty of the believer, whether speaker or listener.
+The extent of true vs. false actually lies in the emotional certainty of the believer, whether that be the speaker or listener.

-The more important a belief feels, the more misleading it unavoidably becomes.
-Here, survival emotions of need and fear are driving the sense of what is important.
-Chapter 64’s view, desiring not to desire, sounds like it could help mitigate this.
-Most religions tout this solution, one way or another, to counteract the negative consequences of emotion.
-While it may be an appealing ideal, is it realistic?
-Does this really increase one’s perception of indeterminacy and related impartiality and similarity?
+The more important a belief feels, the more misleading it becomes.
+Here, survival emotions of need and fear empower the sense of importance.
+Chapter 64’s view, desiring not to desire, appears to offer a way to mitigate this.
+Most religions tout this tamping down of desire to counteract problematic emotion.
+This doesn’t work!
+Simply put, need + thought = desire (see Fear & Need Born in Nothing p.486).
+Besides, it also brings us no closer to the Taoist perception of indeterminacy and attendant impartiality.

-Continually knowing that I don’t know is the secret.
-As chapter 71’s Chinese characters literally put it, Realizing I don’t’ know is better; not knowing this knowing is disease.
+Continually realizing that I don’t know is the secret.
+As chapter 71’s Chinese characters literally put it, Realize not know better, not know [this] realization disease — (知不知上，不知知病).
 The disease returns the moment I forget that I don’t know!
-As realizing I don’t know becomes visceral and intuitive, chapter 10 comes within reach; as the Chinese characters literally put it, When understanding reaches its full extent, can you know nothing?
-Then, awareness can notice indeterminacy!
+As realizing I don’t know becomes visceral, chapter 10 comes within reach.
+As the Chinese characters literally put it, Understand four reach, able without knowledge? — (明白四达，能无知乎).
+Only then, can awareness notice indeterminacy!